Shawnee Mission, Kansas

 Parts of southern Overland Park are not part of Shawnee Mission, as they were later annexed from the town of Stillwell which was already covered by ZIP Code 66085.
 Additionally, delivery to the eastern edge of Overland Park was assigned to the Post Office in Prairie Village, with ZIP Code 66208, and the Prairie Village post office was not managed under the Shawnee Mission designation until 2012.

 History

-The name Shawnee Mission derives from the Shawnee Methodist Mission, a mission to the Shawnee tribe, founded in 1830 in present-day Wyandotte County, Kansas by the Methodist church.
-The mission was moved to what is now Johnson County in 1839.
-Shawnee Mission subsequently became a local, informal designation for the region surrounding the actual mission, especially before the development, expansion and conjoint boundarying of the various towns in northeast Johnson County.
+The name Shawnee Mission was derived from the Shawnee Methodist Mission.
+That historical mission to the Shawnee tribe was founded in 1830 by the Methodist church, in what became Wyandotte County, Kansas.
+The mission was moved to what became Johnson County in 1839.
+Shawnee Mission subsequently became a local, informal designation for the region surrounding the actual mission, especially before the development, expansion, and conjoint boundarying of the various towns in northeast Johnson County.
 The Shawnee Mission School District and Blue Valley School District encompass most of the area.

-Shawnee Mission is part of the Kansas City Metropolitan Area.
-If the independent cities that constitute Shawnee Mission were to incorporate into a single municipality, its 2015 population estimate would be 402,662 (up from 325,147 in 2000), and would surpass Wichita as the largest city in Kansas.
+Shawnee Mission is part of the Kansas City metropolitan area.
+As of 2015, the estimated combined population of Shawnee Mission's constituent cities is 402,662 (up from 325,147 in 2000).
+That is greater than the largest city in Kansas, Wichita.